Alfresco/docs-alfresco/identity-service/latest/upgrade/index.md

     psql -h ${POSTGRES_HOST} -p ${POSTGRES_PORT} -d ${POSTGRES_DATABASE} -U ${POSTGRES_USER} -f /backup/backup.sql
     ```

-6. Run the standalone start script for the new version of the Identity Service:
+7. Run the standalone start script for the new version of the Identity Service:

     > **Note:** To bind to all public interfaces use `0.0.0.0` as the value of `IP_ADDRESS` otherwise use the address of a specific interface.

     For a Linux or Unix environment:

     ```bash
-    cd alfresco-identity-service-1.5.0./bin
+    cd alfresco-identity-service-1.5.0/bin
     /standalone.sh -b <IP_ADDRESS>
     ```

-    For a Windows environment using a bat script:
+    For a Microsoft Windows environment using a bat script:

     ```bash
-    alfresco-identity-service-1.5.0.\bin\standalone.bat -b <IP_ADDRESS>
+    alfresco-identity-service-1.5.0\bin\standalone.bat -b <IP_ADDRESS>
     ```

-    For a Windows environment using a Powershell script:
+    For a Microsoft Windows environment using a Powershell script:

     ```bash
-    alfresco-identity-service-1.5.0.\bin\standalone.ps1 -b <IP_ADDRESS>
+    alfresco-identity-service-1.5.0\bin\standalone.ps1 -b <IP_ADDRESS>
     ```

 ### General upgrade procedure

-For upgrading Alfresco Identity Service, follow Keycloak's [upgrade procedure](https://www.keycloak.org/docs/latest/upgrading/).
+For upgrading the Identity Service, follow Keycloak's [upgrade procedure](https://www.keycloak.org/docs/latest/upgrading/).

-However, depending on the environment you are using you should follow these high-level steps:
+Depending on the environment you are using you should follow these high-level steps:

 1. Prior to applying the upgrade, handle any open transactions and delete the data/tx-object-store/ transaction directory.